PauseAI/pauseai-website/src/posts/roadmap.md

 - All of the above, plus:
 - Organize an online summit on AI risks and governance.
 - Hire a **summit organizer** who will help us organize the summit, invite speakers and guests, and make sure everything runs smoothly.
+- Hire a **policy director** who will help us strategize and execute our policy goals.
+This person should help us educate volunteers on how to lobby effectively and help us with our policy proposals.
+This person needs to have international legal expertise and preferably knowledge in AI or technology policy/governance.
 - Finance local PauseAI chapters.
 Find talented and motivated individuals who can lead these.
 We already have [local communities](/communities) and [two legal entities](/legal) (US & UK) for local chapters.

 ### Scenario 5: 1M+ funding